Brian-Pho/Textbook-Notes/content/posts/books/connectome/index.md

 date: "2019-06-15"
 categories:
   - Books
+book_authors: "Sebastian Seung"
-excerpt: "How the connections in our brain make us who we are."
+excerpt: "How the brain's wiring makes us who we are."
 ---

 ## Introduction